Summary Judgment Win for Alnylam in Patent Inventorship DisputePrint PDF

 The University of Utah sued the defendants in 2011, alleging that its faculty member contributed to the invention in the emerging field of RNA interference and should have been included as a co-inventor, thereby giving the University of Utah joint ownership of the patents.
 The court found the University of Utah had no basis for its claim to add its faculty member as an inventor to the patents, and also granted the defendants' motion for summary judgment on Utah's state law claims.

-The defendants were represented by Morgan Chu, David Gindler, Alan Heinrich, Sandra Haberny and Gavin Snyder.
+The defendants were represented by Morgan Chu, David Gindler, Alan Heinrich and Sandra Haberny.